zxilverHub/Quizxilvs/README.md

 ## 2nd year subs

-Not all of the information that are here are guaranteed correct
+Not all of the information that here are not guaranteed correct

 ## Author